 Learning has changed significantly, even within the last 5 to 10 years.
 Learning organizations are more technologically equipped, but they’re asked to do more with less staff.
 Adding to the pressures of having to do more with less, businesses are demanding more responsive, more agile, and better-performing learning organizations overall.

-Although organizations expect greatness from their learning programs, most just aren’t there yet.
+Although organizations expect greatness from their corporate learning programs, most just aren’t there yet.
 Some aren’t there by a long shot.
 While the list of explanations and excuses is long, there have been mismanaged priorities driven by both the business and the learning organization that have led to these expectations being missed.

 More than two-thirds of companies in Bersin by Deloitte’s global learning survey see evolving their learning practices as “urgent” or “important,” yet only 6 percent believe they have mastered the content and technology capabilities needed to make online learning an accessible tool and a compelling experience for their employees.
-That 60 percent divide between prioritization and the reality of today’s learning programs isn’t going away anytime soon.
+That 60 percent divide between prioritization and the reality of today’s corporate learning programs isn’t going away anytime soon.

 Some of those mismanaged priorities come down to heavy investment in learning management systems (LMS).
 The LMS has been sold as the end-all, be-all of your learning technology stack with new or upgraded features every few years.
 Other new technologies and strategies, like MOOCs, crowdsourcing, gamificiation, and social learning, become shiny distractions from the real problem: the lack of engaging learning content that drives results.